tagion/tagion/bdd/tagion/testbench/services/double_spend.md

 Feature: double spend scenarios

 Scenario: Same inputs spend on one contract
-Given i have a malformed contract with two inputs which are the same When i send the contract to the network
+Given i have a malformed contract correctly signed with two inputs which are the same When i send the contract to the network
 Then the inputs should be deleted from the dart.

 Scenario: one contract where some bills are used twice.
-Given i have a malformed contract with three inputs where to are the same.
+Given i have a malformed contract correctly signed with three inputs where to are the same.
 When i send the contract to the network
 Then all the inputs should be deleted from the dart.